DVA — DaVita Inc.

 - Adjusted Operating Income: $482 million, exceeding forecasts by approximately $50 million.

-- Patient Care Cost per Treatment: Flat compared to Q4 2025, lower than expected due to improved productivity.
+- Patient Care Cost per Treatment: Flat compared to Q4, with lower-than-expected costs due to productivity improvements.

 2. Strategic Updates and Business Highlights

-- Integrated Kidney Care (IKC): Achieved significant improvements in CMS' CKCC program, leading to the highest total aggregate savings among participants.
+- Integrated Kidney Care (IKC): Continued momentum with improvements in CMS metrics, achieving the highest aggregate savings in the CKCC program.

-- Technology Investments: Focus on modernizing IT systems and deploying AI solutions to enhance operational efficiency and clinical outcomes.
-Notable tool introduced: ScheduleHub, for optimizing patient and staffing schedules.
+- Technology Investments: Focus on enhancing IT systems and deploying AI solutions to improve operational efficiency and clinical outcomes.

 3. Forward Guidance and Outlook

-- Adjusted Operating Income Guidance: Raised to a range of $2.15 billion to $2.25 billion.
+- Adjusted Operating Income Guidance: Raised to $2.15 billion - $2.25 billion, primarily driven by higher treatment volume and lower patient care costs.

 4. Bad News, Challenges, or Points of Concern